chrischu/SolutionInspector/ROADMAP.md

 # Roadmap

-Already planned features/fixes for SolutionInspector are documented here.
+Already planned features for SolutionInspector are documented here.
+Please note that bug fixes will not be recorded here, but they will always be fixed as soon as possible (i.e. in the next release version).

 ## Next Version (v0.3.0)